pertti-hallikainen/pertti-hallikainen.github.io/site/content/posts/the-impossible-sudoku.md

 +++
-title = 'The Impossible Sudoku' subtitle = 'Literally impossible' summary = 'Teach kids that not all problems have solutions and how they can prove it.' tags = ['note'] date = 2024-03-25T12:18:51+02:00 draft = false
+title = 'The Impossible Sudoku' subtitle = 'Literally impossible' summary = 'Teach kids that not all problems have solutions - and how to recognize those that don't.' tags = ['note'] date = 2024-03-25T12:18:51+02:00 draft = false